Amy E. Keirstead, Ph.D.

 Dr. “K” is a physical organic chemist who originally hails from the wilds of Nova Scotia, but has made her home in Maine and at UNE since 2008.
-A two-time recipient of the Debra J. Summers Memorial Award for Teaching Excellence, she primarily teaches organic chemistry lecture and laboratory, as well as mechanistic organic chemistry and the chemistry seminar course, and is notorious for being very excited about all things o-chem even during her 8 am lectures.
-Dr. K engages undergraduate students in her research program that uses organic chemistry to learn about the properties of novel materials for nanotechnology applications, and is passionate about incorporating green chemistry into the undergraduate curriculum and student activities, having spearheaded UNE's adoption of the Green Chemistry Commitment in 2018.
-She works closely with the American Chemical Society (ACS) as a member of the ACS Undergraduate Programs Advisory Board, served as the Faculty Advisor for the award-winning UNE student chapter of the ACS, and serves as the Student Groups Coordinator for the Maine Local Section (MEACS).
-In her free time, she enjoys working in her garden, crafting, and spending time with her husband and their pets.
+A two-time recipient of the Debra J. Summers Memorial Award for Teaching Excellence, she has primary taught in the organic chemistry curriculum and is notorious for being very excited about all things O-Chem even during her 8 am lectures.
+Dr. K has engaged undergraduate students in her research program that uses organic chemistry to learn about the properties of novel materials for nanotechnology applications, and is passionate about incorporating green chemistry into the undergraduate curriculum and student activities, having spearheaded UNE's adoption of the Green Chemistry Commitment in 2018.
+She works closely with the American Chemical Society (ACS) as a member of the ACS Undergraduate Programs Advisory Board, served as the Faculty Advisor for the award-winning UNE student chapter of the ACS, and serves as the Student Groups Coordinator for the Maine ACS Local Section (MEACS).